X8ETr1x/x8etr1x.github.io/_posts/2024-06-15-honeywell-t10-thermostat-setup.md

-## Setting Up a Honeywell T10+ Smart Thermostat
+## Make It Work: Setting Up a Honeywell T10+ Smart Thermostat

 I don't like IoT, but sometimes the benefits outweigh the risks...if it's done correctly.

+The risk of connecting this thing to the Internet are:
+- Risk of breach if Resideo is breached, since it establishes a tunnel between them and the device.
+- Risk of extreme damage to personal property if an attacker is able to bypass temperature bounds.
+Think frozen pipes, electrical fires, equipment failure, high utility bills, etc.

+The risk of not connecting to the Internet:
+- You don't get firmware updates.
+Resideo does not have a public change log to see when new firmware is available (not that they release it often anyway)

+This guide is assuming that you want full functionality.
+Personally I don't need to look at the furnace thermostat to know the weather forecast.

 ### Setup